What is Grad My Way?

 Grad My Way is a flexible path to graduation at Aledo High School.
 It gives students more choice in how, when and where they learn - without changing Aledo’s high standards.

-It’s not something you apply for.
 It’s a new way to think about your path to graduation.

 Aledo ISD is starting small and plans to grow options over time - with student and parent feedback in mind.